megsmedes/GISmedes/README.md

 # megseggz
 A place for incubating and hatching ideas.

+## Here is my map